Labels or Input? Rethinking Augmentation in Multimodal Hate Detection: Results and Analysis

 \subsubsection{Fine-tuning vs. Prompting}

-Multimodal fine-tuning with InternVL2 achieves the highest overall F1-scores: 68.30 (binary) and 64.74 (scaled), outperforming prompting-only setups across the board.
-This highlights the advantage of full model adaptation for downstream hatefulness classification.
-Even so, zero-shot prompting with InternVL2 yields competitive performance (F1: 63.00 binary; 63.89 scaled), indicating strong generalization capabilities with appropriate prompts.
+Multimodal fine-tuning with InternVL2 achieves the highest performance on the binary dataset, with a peak F1-score of 67.28 (\textit{simple}), significantly outperforming the prompting-only setup (F1: 54.51).
+This confirms the advantage of full model adaptation for the standard binary classification task.

+Conversely, on the scaled dataset, multimodal prompting demonstrates surprising efficacy.
+The InternVL2 model using the category prompt achieves an F1-score of 64.74, which is competitive with and notably slightly higher than the best fine-tuning result on scaled labels (F1: 63.28).
+This suggests that for complex, scalar outputs, a well-structured prompt may leverage the inherent knowledge of large multimodal models as effectively as fine-tuning on a smaller augmented dataset.